christiankozalla/eslint-plugin-react-native-unistyles/README.md

-# ESLint plugin for React Native
+# Fork of ESLint plugin for React Native

+This is a fork of [ESLint plugin for React Native](https://github.com/Intellicode/eslint-plugin-react-native) created to support the usage of Unistyles v3 StyleSheets.

 # Project update